Fold-transversal surface code cultivation: Fault distance 5

-In~\cref{sec:protocol} we presented a cultivation protocol for fault-distance $\mathsf{f=3}$.
-Here, we extend our protocol for a larger fault distance, $\mathsf{f=5}$.
-Our $\mathsf{f=5}$ protocol reaches a lower logical error rate by further fault-tolerantly checking the $H_{\mathrm{XY}}$ eigenstate at $\reg{5}$.
-Similar to previous works~\cite{gidney2024magic}, we find that a simple modification that changes our $\fd{5}$ scheme to $\mathsf{f}=4$ achieves comparable LER with lower overhead.
+In~\cref{sec:protocol} we presented a cultivation protocol for fault distance $\mathsf{f=3}$.
+Here, we extend our protocol to a larger fault distance $\mathsf{f=5}$.
+This variant of our protocol reaches a lower logical error rate by further fault-tolerantly checking the $\bar{H}\XY$ eigenstate at $\reg{5}$.
+Similar to previous works, we find that a simple modification that changes our $\fd5$ scheme to $\fd 4$ achieves comparable logical error rate with lower overhead~\cite{gidney2024magic}.

 We begin by outlining our end-to-end $\mathsf{f=5}$ protocol.
-The initial stages of $\fd{5}$ cultivation are identical to that of $\mathsf{f=3}$, specifically from injection up to the first two $H_{\mathrm{XY}}$ checks at $\reg{3}$.
-In summary, after these checks at $\reg{3}$, we add the following steps: \begin{enumerate} \item Unitarily grow to $\rot{5}$ and perform $r_1$ stabilizer measurement rounds \item Unitarily grow to $\reg{5}$ and perform 2 logical $H_{\mathrm{XY}}$ checks \item Perform $r_2$ measurement rounds at $\reg{5}$ \item Escape to $\rot{d_{\mathrm{fin}}}$ \end{enumerate} The effect of different $(r_1, r_2)$ choices will be discussed shortly.
+The initial stages are identical to that of $\mathsf{f=3}$.
+Specifically, from injection up to the first two $H\XY$ checks at $\reg3$.
+Following this, we add the following steps: \begin{enumerate} \item Unitarily grow to $\rot5$. \item Perform $r_1$ stabilizer measurement rounds. \item Unitarily grow to $\reg{5}$ and perform two additional logical $\bar{H}\XY$ checks using a $\GHZ{5}$ ancilla. \item Three-stage escape to $\rot{d\fin}$ which involves $r_2$ stabilizer measurement rounds at $\reg{5}$. \end{enumerate}

-We perform Clifford simulations of our $\mathsf{f}=5$ protocol by preparing $\ket{Y}$.
-With a physical error rate of $p=10^{-3}$, we find that for $(r_1, r_2) = (2,0)$ we can reach LERs $< 10^{-9}$ using less than 7 attempts per kept shot.
-This is an improvement over previous works that require at least $\approx 20$ shots in order to reach this regime.
-In the following paragraphs, we now re-iterate the protocol from end-to-end for clarity.
+\Cref{fig:LER} shows the logical error rate of $\fd5$ $\ket{Y}$ state cultivation under uniform depolarizing noise model with a strength $p = 0.001$.
+Setting $(r_1, r_2) = (2,0)$ we can reach a logical error rate of $10^{-9}$ in fewer than 10 expected attempts.
+This is an improvement over previous works that require approximately $20$ expected attempts in order to reach this regime.
+In the following paragraphs, we re-iterate the protocol from end-to-end for clarity.

-\textit{Injection---} We use hook injection to inject the $\ket{H_\mathrm{XY}}$ state into $\rot{3}$.
-As part of this injection process, we perform two total rounds of stabilizer measurement and post-select on any non-trivial measurement outcomes on fixed stabilizers.
+\textit{Injection---} We use a unitary encoding circuit to inject the $\ket{\bar{H}\XY}$ state into $\rot3$.
+This is followed by a round of stabilizer measurements.
+We post-select on any non-trivial stabilizer measurement outcomes.

+\textit{Cultivation---} We use a unitary circuit that to transform to $\reg3$ and measure $\bar{H}\XY$ twice with a $\mathrm{GHZ}(3)$ ancilla.
+We then grow to $\rot5$ and perform $r_1$ rounds of stabilizer measurements.

+Next, we grow to $\reg{5}$ and measure $\bar{H}\XY$ twice again, except this time with a $\mathrm{GHZ}(5)$ ancilla.
+We show the circuit for this check in~\cref{fig:hxy-check-f5} (and the equivalent $\bar{Y}$ check in~\cref{fig:f5-Y-check}).
+The $\mathrm{GHZ}(5)$ ancilla uses an extra flag qubit such that no single physical error leads to a weight-2 error on the $\mathrm{GHZ}(5)$ state.